MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 ---
 # Learn Azure CLI syntax differences in Bash, PowerShell and Cmd

 Azure CLI commands can be executed in both [Bash](https://opensource.com/resources/what-Bash), [PowerShell](/powershell/scripting/overview), and Windows command shell [(Cmd)](/windows-server/administration/windows-commands/windows-commands) environments.
 However, there are subtile scripting differences.
-This tutorial step will teach you how to create your first Azure Storage Account formatting parameter values for all three environments.
+In this tutorial step, learn how to create your first Azure Storage Account and format parameter values for all three environments.

 ## Prerequisites

-* You have completed the prerequisites to [prepare your environment](./get-started-tutorial-1-prepare-environment.md).
+* You completed the prerequisites to [prepare your environment](./get-started-tutorial-1-prepare-environment.md).
 * You have access to a resource group with `contributor` permissions.

 ## Be aware of line continuation characters

 Most Azure CLI documentation is written and tested in Bash using Azure Cloud Shell.
-One of the first things to remember when copying Azure CLI syntax is to remove or verify line continuation characters for your chosen environment.
-Line continuation characters are environment-specific and are not interchangeable.
+One of the first things to remember when copying Azure CLI syntax is to verify the line continuation characters for your chosen environment as they aren't interchangeable.

 | Environment | Line continuation character |
 | - | - |